Jennifer Cairns Baker

 Robert E. Minter, Sr.

-Allen Howell is a founding shareholder and Board Member of Contour and served as the CEO from 1997 through April 2015.
+Allen Howell is a founding shareholder and Board Member of Azure Flight Support and served as the CEO of Corporate Flight Management from 1997 through April 2015.
 The early years included cleaning & fueling aircraft, dispatch, sales, marketing, accounting and administrative positions.
 Allen was involved with the startup of a Commuter Part-121 Airline in the mid 90’s, as well as several other aviation and transportation businesses over the last 20 years.
 Allen is a graduate of Auburn University with a B.S.
 Degree in Business Administration with majors in both Marketing and Economics, and he holds a Commercial Multi-Engine Instrument Pilot License with Private Single Land and Sea ratings.
 He has been a featured contributor on several aviation blog sites such as Forbes Online Aviation column, “Wheels Up”, and serves on the Board of Directors for Murfreesboro’s Discovery Center (http://explorethedc.org).

 W. Clay Derryberry